gapdays/gap-sage-days2016/index.md

 ## Sponsors

-This workshop is supported by [CoDiMa](http://www.codima.ac.uk/) - Collaborative Computational Project (CCP) in the area of Computational Discrete Mathematics (EPSRC grant EP/M022641/1).
+This workshop is supported by [CoDiMa](http://www.codima.ac.uk/) - Collaborative Computational Project (CCP) in the area of Computational Discrete Mathematics (EPSRC grant EP/M022641/1) and [OpenDreamkit](http://opendreamkit.org/) - Horizon 2020 European Research Infrastructure project (#676541) "Open Digital Research Environment Toolkit for the Advancement of Mathematics".

 ## Previous GAP Days